Herbert J. Yates

-Herbert John Yates (August 24, 1880 – February 3, 1966) was the founder and president of Republic Pictures.
-With his contract, he had launched the film careers of Western stars John Wayne, Gene Autry, and Roy Rogers.
-Between 1935 and 1959, under Yates' leadership, Republic has produced 956 feature films and 66 multi-chapter cliffhanger serials, some of which are today considered classics screened on television and later released on home video.
+Herbert John Yates (August 24, 1880 – February 3, 1966), a Hollywood mini-mogul, was the founder and President of Republic Pictures.
+With his contract, he had launched the film careers of such Western stars as Roy Rogers, Gene Autry, and John Wayne.
+Between 1935 and 1959, under the supervising leadership of Yates, Republic has produced 956 feature films and 66 multi-chapter cliffhanger serials, some of which are today considered classics, later broadcast on television and then released on home video.

-Early years
+Early life

-Yates was born in Brooklyn, New York, in 1880.
+Yates was born in Brooklyn, New York, on August 24, 1880 to Charles Henry Yates and Emma Yates (née Worthington).
 He started his business career at an early age, building a newspaper sales business on the streets of Brooklyn.
-Later, he ascended rapidly through the ranks of the American Tobacco Company, retiring from that company with a sizable fortune before the age of 30.
+Later, he ascended from office boy to eastern regional sales manager of the American Tobacco Company, retiring from that company with a sizable fortune before the age of 30.

 Career

 Focusing on the movie and recording business, he built a small empire, acquiring record companies and film laboratories.
 In the 1920s he provided financing for Mack Sennett and Fatty Arbuckle.

 In October 1929 his Consolidated Film Industries took control of ARC, the American Record Corporation, a company created as a result of a merger between a number of small dime store record labels.
 In the following years, the company was heavily involved in a depressed market for phonograph records, buying up failing labels at bargain prices to exploit their catalogues.
 In December 1931 Warner Bros. leased Brunswick Records, Vocalion Records, and associated companies to ARC.

 By 1932 ARC was king of the 3-records-for-a-dollar market, selling 6 million units, twice as much as competitor RCA Victor.
 In an effort to get back on top RCA launched the low-priced Bluebird Records label.
 ARC bought out the Columbia Records catalogue in 1934.
 During the 1930s, ARC produced the Brunswick and Columbia labels at 75c each and the Oriole (for McCrory), Romeo (for Kress), Melotone, Vocalion, Banner, Conqueror (for Sears), and Perfect labels at 35c each, or 3 records for $1.00.

 In December 1938 the entire ARC complex was purchased from Consolidated Film for $700,000 by the Columbia Broadcasting System (CBS).
 After CBS brought back Columbia as their flagship label, they brought back the inactive OKeh Records label to replace Vocalion, which allowed the rights to the Brunswick and Vocalion labels to return to Warner Bros.
 They sold the rights to those labels to Decca Records in the early 1940s.
 In a complicated move, CBS managed to keep the rights to the ARC material from 1931 through 1938.